 Best Guinness In Dublin: 5 Pubs With The Tastiest Pints

-You might liken finding the best place for a pint of the black stuff in Dublin to seeking the creamiest carbonara in Rome, the finest sushi in Tokyo, or the fluffiest souffle in Paris.
+Finding the best place for a pint of the black stuff in Dublin is like seeking the creamiest carbonara in Rome, or the fluffiest souffle in Paris.
 It is by no means an easy feat.
 That’s why we’ve put the hours in scouring the streets and propping up the bars of the Irish capital, leaving you to simply turn up and enjoy the best Guinness in Dublin.

 A bartender pours pints of Guinness at a Dublin pub.
 A row of four pints of Guinness are in a row on the counter.